swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 Changing the imported type for `void*` will be somewhat disruptive.
 We could continue to import `void*` as `UnsafeMutablePointer<Void>` and `const void*` as `UnsafePointer<Void>`, which will continue to serve as an "opaque" untyped pointer.
-Converting to UnsafeRawPointer would be necesarry to perform pointer arithmetic or to conservatively handle possible type punning.
+Converting to `UnsafeRawPointer` would be necessary to perform pointer arithmetic or to conservatively handle possible type punning.

 This alternative is *much* less disruptive, but we are left with two